Secret of Mana Redux

 Youtube: Cabbusses’s Retro Obscurities

-This shot shows a different second floor for the Pandora Ruins.
+This shot shows a different second floor.
 There’s a door here in the final:

 Scoop Guide (Family Computer Magazine: April 30, 1993)